-Hey Festival Bookers, it is Your Responsibility to Promote Diversity, Actually
+Hey Festival Bookers, It Is Your Responsibility to Promote Diversity, Actually

-You don’t need a thinkpiece to tell you that the UK festival circuit is overwhelmingly male, the evidence is right there on the posters.
-But there’s nothing like a good old fashioned bit of data crunching to make you realise just how dire things are.
-To that end, the Guardian published an article by Jenny Stevens and Ami Sedghi analysing the gender split of artists on the line-up’s of Glastonbury, T in the Park, Reading and Leeds, V, Isle of Wight, Creamfields, Download, Bestival, Green Man, Latitude, Wireless and Field Day.
+You don’t need a thinkpiece to tell you that the UK festival circuit is overwhelmingly male.
+The evidence is right there on the posters.
+But there’s nothing like a good old fashioned bit of data crunching to make you realize just how dire things are.
+To that end, The Guardian published an article by Jenny Stevens analyzing the gender split of artists on the line-up’s of Glastonbury, T in the Park, Reading and Leeds, V, Isle of Wight, Creamfields, Download, Bestival, Green Man, Latitude, Wireless, and Field Day.
 Unsurprisingly but no less depressingly, the count shows 2,336 men performing on stage compared to 270 women.
 What might come as a little more shocking, though, is the fact that some festival promoters don’t seem to think it’s their problem.

-You might expect traditionally rock-led events like Reading and Leeds or Download, which are 94% and 96% male respectively, to suffer some dramatic gender diversity, but as the Guardian reports, there is a problem across the board.
-Despite being a pop-heavy festival – an arena in which women historically tend to excel – V Festival is 84% male.
-Wireless is a little better at 80%, but even the smaller festivals like Bestival and Latitude don’t manage more than an 80/20 split.
-The worst offender is Creamfields, whose 97% male line-up argues the case that dance music has the longest way to go when it comes to actualising the ancient proverb: “variety is the spice of life.”

 Videos by VICE